Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_dv/guide.en-gb.md

 > - A single domain name including the www subdomain (e.g. `domain.tld` and `www.domain.tld`).
 > - One subdomain (e.g. `sub.domain.tld`).
 >
-> If other domain names or subdomains are declared on your web hosting plan, and you also want to assign them an SSL certificate, you can either:
+> If other domain names or subdomains are declared on your web hosting plan, and you also want to assign them an SSL certificate, you can:
 >
 > - [Activate a free Let's Encrypt SSL certificate](/pages/web_cloud/web_hosting/ssl_letsencrypt) (if not already the default).
 > - Activate one or more other paid SSL certificate(s) ([Sectigo DV](/pages/web_cloud/web_hosting/ssl_dv) or [Sectigo EV](/pages/web_cloud/web_hosting/ssl_ev)).